Winner: Miklos Toth, Business Studies with Finance, Edinburgh Napier University

 Winner: Celine Dischamps, Chemical Engineering, University of Manchester

-As a committed Student Ambassador, Celine promotes higher education to underprivileged children.
-She was also a PASS leader last year, where she enjoyed coaching first year students.
+As a committed student ambassador at university, Celine promoted higher education to underprivileged children.
+She was also a PASS leader, where she enjoyed coaching first-year students.
 An enthusiastic world traveller, Celine spent a semester studying at the National University of Singapore and was awarded the prestigious Singapore DUO Exchange Award.
-She interned at Etex’ Development center and at BlueCross hospital, volunteered Lyndon's Art Trust and cycled the Bogle 78 mile charity ride.
-Celine also reached grade eight level in ballet and plays for her university's korfball team.
+She interned at Etex's development centre and at BlueCross hospital, volunteered at Lyndon's Art Trust and cycled the Bogle 78 mile charity ride.
+Celine also reached grade eight level in ballet and played for her university's korfball team.

 Aaron Thompson, University of Birmingham | Anna Cuanalo, University of Bristol | Anthony Morris, University of Southampton | Bogdan Termegan, University of Manchester Institute of Science and Technology | Christopher Matthewson, University of Manchester | Digory Smith, University of Cambridge | Jake Clark, University of Leicester | Natasha Dell, University of Southampton | Polly Davies, Loughborough University